mRocky14/Big-Ideas-Final/README.md

     Team name  big macs
     Team members and their email addresses   Matt Morrocco msm143@pitt.edu --- Sam Meyers sam540@pitt.edu Description and links to the datasets used
+    The amount of family households in a neighborhood https://data.wprdc.org/dataset/pittsburgh-american-community-survey-data-household-types
+    Amount of students enrolled in schools for each neighborhood https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-school-enrollment
+    The arrest data for all arrests in the city of Pittsburgh (sorted by neighborhood) https://data.wprdc.org/dataset/arrest-data

     A one sentence overview of your repository, meant for someone who is not familiar with the project